 - Develop a detailed Route 6 commercial area revitalization plan to guide redevelopment.
-The plan should incorporate analysis of appropriate types of redevelopments, scale/dimension/design of such developments, as well as potential zoning changes and infrastructure and services needed to support these redevelopments. - 2.
-Consider creating a Route 6 mixed-use overlay zoning district to stimulate mixed use commercial and residential redevelopment appropriate to the characteristics of highway and automobile oriented mixed use areas, as compared to smaller scale neighborhood mixed use areas seen in downtown and north Fairhaven.
+The plan should incorporate analysis of appropriate types of redevelopment, scale/dimension/design of such developments, as well as potential zoning changes and infrastructure and services needed to support such redevelopment. - 2.
+Consider creating a Route 6 mixed-use overlay zoning district to stimulate mixed-use commercial and residential redevelopment appropriate to the characteristics of highway and automobile oriented mixed-use areas, as compared to smaller scale neighborhood mixed-use areas seen in Downtown and North Fairhaven.